cvilsmeier/moni/README.md

 - Query metrics from Monibot
 - Send metric values to Monibot

-It runs on Linux/amd64 and is written in Go, see https://go.dev/
+It is written in [Go](https://go.dev/) and runs on Linux/amd64.

 ## Download

-Download a pre-built linux/amd64 binary from here: https://github.com/cvilsmeier/moni/releases/latest
+Download a pre-built binary from here: https://github.com/cvilsmeier/moni/releases/latest